Master of Lamentation from Zvíkov: Life and work

-The very rich artistic culture of the Úhlava and upper Otava basin reached its peak at the turn of the 15th and 16th centuries in the commissions of Botho Schwihau von Riesenberg and Zdeněk Lev of Rožmitál (Zdeniek Lev von Rosental).
+The very rich artistic culture of the Úhlava and upper Otava basin reached its peak at the turn of the 15th and 16th centuries in the commissions of Botho Schwihau von Riesenberg and Zdeněk Lev of Rožmitál.
 The Master of Lamentation from Zvíkov probably came from the workshop of the Master of Lamentation from Žebrák.
 He has been known only since the 1960s, because some of his sculptures were previously mistakenly attributed to the Master of Lamentation from Žebrák.
-If he had his own independent workshop, he worked somewhere on the so called Golden Trail (Goldener Steig) - either in Kašperské Hory or Sušice.
+If he had his own independent workshop, he worked somewhere on the so called Golden Trail (Goldener Steig) – either in Kašperské Hory or Sušice.

 The most famous work of this anonymous master is the Lamentation of Christ from the chapel at Zvíkov Castle, which depicts Mary kneeling in silent prayer over the body of Christ.
 The composition of the relief is similar to that of the Brussels painting by the Dutch painter Petrus Christus.
 The body of the dead man lies on a shroud laid on the ground, and his head and shoulder rest on Mary's right knee.

 In the Viennese Lamentation of Christ the motif of the Pietà and the standing figures of St John, Joseph of Arimathea and The Three Marys is used.
 The expressively contorted body of Jesus recalls the dead man of the Lamentation by another anonymous carver - Master of Lamentation from Žebrák.